 For your convenience custom parking spots are available.

-This pass assigns one specific space to its owner.
+This pass assigns one gold parking space to its owner.
+Contact the Department of Security for approved parking spot list.
 The space will be marked with a number that corresponds with the decal number.
 This spot is solely this person’s and will be enforced as such.
+Reserved parking signs may take up to 2-3 weeks to be installed.
+Until the sign is installed, the parking space will be available to other vehicles.

-STUDENTS: Enforcement will be between the hours of 6:00 a.m. and 6:00 p.m.
-Monday through Friday from August 1st through May 31st Annually.
+STUDENTS: Student Reserved Parking will be enforcement between the hours of 6:00 a.m. and 6:00 p.m.
+Monday through Friday from August 1st through May 31st annually.

-Student owners of reserved passes may park in their space or at any other blue designated parking lots.
+Student owners of reserved passes may park in their space or at any other white designated parking lots.

 EMPLOYEES: All employee reserved passes will be valid annually from September through August.
 Valid for 24 hours/ 7 days per week.

-Employee owners of reserved passes may park in their space or at any other blue, black, or orange designated parking lots.
+Employee owners of reserved passes may park in their space or at any other parking lots, except Lot 1.

 (All fees are NON-refundable)